3-1-1-Codeup/project/workbooks/gabby/script_v2.md

         - but this is because they have called far fewer calls compared to all other districts
 # Click
 ### Explore # 2
    - The departments for the City of San Antonio are Solid Waste Management, Development Services, Animal Care Services, Trans & Capital improvements, customer service, metro health, code enforcement services and parks/rec.
    - Overall the average amount of calls is 39,645 for all departments combined
    - The department with the most calls is the Solid Waste Management which handles trash related calls.
    - The department with the least amount of calls is parks and rec which maintains the city parks.
    - Key findings from exploring departments were:
         -  each department has certain cases and areas where they perform well but then their timeliness drops in other areas.
         - the department with the most issues with the level of delay was the customer service department.

 I am now going to pass the next stage of exploration to Sam.

-review panel #1 feedback:
-- why this matters
-- tools used on slide
-- bool to boolean
-- adding level of delay rather than target variable
-- adding we drop unnecessary columns
-- too much for a presentation
-- 1. very early response is most prevalent bar chart for one type of response highlighted
-- title to be what we get out of it
-- 2. only shows very late response by district with each color with average line
-- Title: Does the “very-late response” vary by the district?
-- 3. only very early with mean by district to compare to very late